stat5361-2018f/comptools-yil17050/README.md

 * Beware caching: after changing the size of an image you may need to clear the cache before it is correctly updated.
 # comptools-yil17050
-Basically installing every package that the error said and the font that that the pdf book needs.
-But I have not figure out what happened on 251-258 (introduction.
+Basically installing every package that the error said and the font that the pdf book needs.
+But I have not figure out what happened on line 251-258 (introduction.
 Rmd).
 So I just delete those lines.

 Quitting from lines 251-258 (Introduction.Rmd)
 Error in x : $ operator is invalid for atomic vectors